daheeahn/clone-dive-studio/README.md

 ## Core Focus: HTML & CSS Layout Design

 - In this project, you can see how I applied the basics of HTML and CSS.
 It wasn't built to be responsive, as I focused primarily on creating the layout.
+  - HTML5 Boilerplate
+  - Multi-Page Navigation
+  - Block/Inline/Inline-Block Elements
+  - CSS Type/Class/Id Selectors
+  - CSS Box Model
+  - Basic CSS Properties
+  - Pseudo-Classes & Links
+  - Floats
+  - Flexbox Container
+  - Flexbox Items
+  - Grid
-- ✅And you can see the details of the CSS I used through [🔗this link(To be added)]().
+- ✅You can also see the details of the CSS I used through [🔗this link(To be added)]().
 Please check it out!

 # Preview